paulgb/d3class/4-scatterplot.md

 ## Building the Chart

 We now have the foundation we need to build a scatterplot.
-Suppose we are interested in the relationship between sepal length and petal length.
-We will plot the sepal length as the X axis and petal length as the Y axis.
+Suppose we are interested in the relationship between petal length and petal width.
+Let's plot the petal length as the X axis and petal width as the Y axis.

 {::options parse_block_html="true" /}
 <div class="exercise">